Arts & Literary Magazines Summit

 Shelia James, Alysa Procida and Zainub Verjee.
 Moderated by Melanie Rutledge

 The grants landscape has changed over the last few years with increasing emphasis on equity and diversity.
 In this panel we explore how your magazine can use the new granting landscape to advance its diversity goals.
 What can your magazine apply for, and what do you need to know to succeed?
-This panel will start with an overview by Melanie Rutledge, former head of the Canada Council of the Arts, of the new grants landscape as related to diversity and equity.
+This panel will start with an overview by Melanie Rutledge, former head of the Writing and Publishing Section at the Canada Council for the Arts, of the new grants landscape as related to diversity and equity.
 Then a panel of experts from the Canada Council for the Arts, the Ontario Association of Art Galleries, and the Inuit Art Quarterly, will discuss ways ensure that equity and diversity initiatives are both successful and funded.

 12:15 – 1:30 pm: Lunch and Keynote Speaker